physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/MachineLearning/NeuralNet/NeuralNet.md

 mostly abandoned for a long time), it is only around 2010 that significant progress was made in understanding it.

-A paper titled [Understanding the Difficulty of Training Deep Feedforward Neural Networks by Xavier Glorot and Yoshua Bengio](http://proceedings.mlr.press/v9/glorot10a.html) identified problems with the popular logistic sigmoid activation function and the weight initialization technique that was most popular at the time (namely random initialization using a normal distribution with a mean of 0 and a standard deviation of
+Glorot and Bengio {cite}`Glorot2010` identified problems with the popular logistic sigmoid activation function and the weight initialization technique that was most popular at the time (namely random initialization using a normal distribution with a mean of 0 and a standard deviation of